desirekaleba/busee/README.md

 ```sh
 cd busee
 ```
-Change the file `.env.example` to `.env` and update the variable values with valid ones.
+Rename the file `.env.example` to `.env` and update the variable values with valid ones.

 You can set up the project with
 ```sh